 - Remarkably-long orangery, built in 1754

-- Home to exotic and Mediterranean plants
+- Home to exotic (for Austria) plants

-- Requires a ticket (or a Vienna Pass) to enter
+- Requires a ticket to enter

-The Orangery and garden
+Orangery and garden

 Think of the Orangery as an Olympic-sized glasshouse, with whitewashed stone walls, underground heating, huge arches and, of course, plenty of windows.

 I felt a flare of delight at seeing English varieties included, particularly one from my old home county (Schöner von Wiltshire – Wiltshire beauty) and the London Pepping, whose heritage dates back as far as 1580.

-Tickets & visitor information
+Tickets & visitor tips

-You can pay for an individual ticket (€4.50 for an adult at the time of writing), but one of the “all-inclusive” passes from Schönbrunn make better sense.
-You save money with both and (most importantly) skip the counter queues and go straight to the entrance turnstile.
+You can pay for an individual ticket (€5 for an adult at the time of writing), but one of the “all-inclusive” passes from Schönbrunn make better sense.
+You save money and (most importantly) skip the counter queues and go straight to the entrance turnstile.

-How to get to the Orangery
+Getting to the Orangery

 Once you’ve found Schönbrunn, stand outside the main tour entrance to the palace and look left.